 These headphones have an integrated mic.

-The microphone's noise handling performance is alright.
+The microphone's noise handling performance is sub-par.
 It struggles to separate your voice from noisier environments and is best suited for more quiet spaces.

 The Sennheiser CX400BT have a disappointing battery performance.
 Although the manufacturer advertises them to last seven hours, they offer around five hours of continuous playback time.
 Luckily, there are roughly two charges in the case so you can top their battery off when you're on-the-go.
 The manufacturer also advertises a 10-minute quick charge, which is supposed to give you an hour of playtime, but we don't currently test this feature.
-Unlike the Sennheiser CX True Wireless, they lack an auto-off timer to conserve charge when not in use.
+Unlike the Sennheiser CX True Wireless and the Sennheiser CX Plus True Wireless, they lack an auto-off timer to conserve charge when not in use.

 These headphones have a decent companion app called Sennheiser Smart Control, which is available on Android and iOS.
 With this app, you can check the battery level, turn voice prompts on/off, and remap buttons.
 There's also a graphic EQ and you can even create your own equalizer presets.

-The Sennheiser CX 400BT True Wireless have alright Bluetooth connectivity.
+The Sennheiser CX 400BT True Wireless have passable Bluetooth connectivity.
 Unfortunately, they don't support NFC or multi-device pairing, which is a little disappointing.
-They also have very high audio latency on PC.
-However, they have no latency at all on iOS and Android, although it could be that they're over-compensating for latency.
-That said, apps and devices compensate for latency differently and your mileage may vary with real-life usage.
+They also have very high audio latency on PC, using either the aptX or SBC codec.
+They have high latency on iOS and Android devices too, and your audio comes before your visuals.
+That said, apps and devices compensate for latency differently, and your mileage may vary with real-life usage.

 The Sennheiser CX 400BT are Bluetooth-only headphones.